• Skip to primary navigation

 This is one of the simplest brownie recipes I've ever made.

-Preheat the oven and line/grease a baking pan.
+Preheat the oven and line/grease a baking pan with parchment paper.
 Melt the butter and chocolate together in a large bowl set over simmering water.
 Or use the microwave.

 Stir in the sugar and lightly whisked eggs into the chocolate mixture off the heat.
 It will look slightly grainy, which is fine.